Skip to content

 Validation-only mode

-If you want a node that downloads + validates every block but never serves anything (audit-only):
+For a node that downloads and validates every block without serving anything (audit-only):

 [node]